sganguly2886/dk2nu-alcove-skimmer/README.md

 ### 2. Submit a single job manually
-# Alcove Skimming Workflow
+# dk2nuTree Skimming Workflow

 This repository contains scripts and executables to perform skimming of dk2nu flux ROOT files for the DUNE Alcove setup using `processOneFile`.

 ## Contents

-- `skim_job_wrapper_alcove.sh` – Job wrapper script used by `jobsub_submit`.
+- `skim_job_wrapper_final.sh` – Job wrapper script used by `jobsub_submit`.
 Handles environment setup, input fetching, and file processing.
-- `processOneFile` – Compiled binary that reads input `.root` files and writes skimmed output.
+- `run_dk2nuTree` – Compiled binary that reads input `.root` files and writes skimmed output.
 - `README.md` – This file.

 ## How to Use